A Tefillin Shopper’s Guide

 The compromise position contends that the compartments are considered separate if they are pasted less than half way up and the outside edge is clearly not connected.
 This makes the batim noticeably separate, which, they contend, is all that is required.
 One should ask his rav whether to request batim in which no paste was used at all.

 At this point, the batim are almost ready; they still need painting, and need to have the parshiyos inserted.
 We have not yet discussed the processing of the retzuos, the finishing and sewing of the titura, and various other hiddurim of tefillin.
-These subjects will have to wait until next week.
+These subjects can be found in part II of this article.